Skip to main content

 }

-This pipelines opens a listening socket at IP address 1.2.3.4 at port 5678 via load_tcp, and then spawns a nested pipeline per accepted connection, each of which reads a stream of GELF messages using read_gelf.
+This pipelines opens a listening socket at IP address 1.2.3.4 at port 5678 via from and then spawns a nested pipeline per accepted connection, each of which reads a stream of GELF messages using read_gelf.
 Graylog will connect to this socket, based on the reconnect interval that you configured in the output (by default 500ms).

 read_gelf